Advisory Board Member

 Rolando is a Sacramento native, born to parents from Mexico who migrated to California in the 1980s.
-He earned his Bachelor of Arts in International Relations, with a minor in Middle East and Islamic Studies, from San Francisco State University.
+He earned his Bachelor of Arts in International Relations, with a minor in Middle East and Islamic Studies, from San Francisco State University in 2018.
 He earned his

 Master of Arts in Migration Studies from the University of San Francisco and studied abroad at Universidad Iberoamericana in

-Mexico City.
+Mexico City in 2021.
 His research interests include labor migration and integration.